Mathematical Methods of Theoretical Physics: Convergence, asymptotic divergence, and divergence: A zoo perspective

-Note that, by {\em Riemann's rearrangement theorem}, even convergent series which do not absolutely converge (i.e., $\sum_{j=0}^n a_j$ converges but $\sum_{j=0}^n \left| a_j \right|$ diverges) can converge to any arbitrary (even infinite) value by permuting (rearranging) the (ratio of) positive and negative terms (the series of which must both be divergent).
+Indeed, by {\em Riemann's rearrangement theorem}, convergent series which do not absolutely converge (i.e., $\sum_{j=0}^n a_j$ converges but $\sum_{j=0}^n \left| a_j \right|$ diverges) may be brought to ``converge'' to arbitrary (even infinite) values by permuting (rearranging) the (ratio of) positive and negative terms (the series of which must both be divergent).